burnpiro/erdem.pl/content/posts/2022/2022-04-guided-gradcam/guided-gradcam.md

 Where $w_k^c$ is a weight corresponding to the unit $k$ and class $c$, and $f_k(x,y)$ is an activation of the last convolutional layer at the location $(x,y)$ for unit $k$ (visualized in [Fig. 1](#figure-1), the bottom part of the image).

 Selvaraju et al. argue that the CAM approach has a major drawback which is a requirement to modify the network and replace all fully-connected layers with convolutional layers.
 This makes CAM only applicable to certain tasks and reduces the performance of the network itself.
-They introduce the method that fixes all mentioned issues and call it __GradCAM__.
+They introduce the method that fixes all mentioned issues and calls it __GradCAM__.
 This method is implementation agnostic (within the CNNs) and can be applied without any modifications to the network.
 As the name says, GradCAM uses a gradient to generate CAMs.
 Unlike in the original CAM paper, GradCAM allows selecting the convolutional layer we use as a feature map against which we compute the gradient.
 The gradient is computed for a given score $y^c$ ($c$ indicated a class) before the softmax layer.
 Then we use a feature map from the selected layer and calculate weight $a_k^c$ for every neuron (see eq. below) (similar to calculating weight for every unit in CAM).

 $$
 a_k^c = \frac{1}{Z} \sum_{i} \sum_{j} \frac{\partial y^c}{\partial A_{ij}^k}